For any safeguarding enquiry please contact the Education Safeguarding Team:

 To refer a concern about a child:

 - Multi-agency Safeguarding Hub (MASH) tel: 0208 770 6001

-Newletters to subscribe to for child protection updates, click on these links for further details:
+Newletters to subscribe to for regular child protection updates, click on these links for further details:

-Learning from Serious Case Reviews (SCR) - all reports are published by the NSPCC library service and available online
+Learning from Serious Case Reviews (SCR) - all reports are published by the NSPCC library service and available online, clik on this link:

 Keeping children safe in education: proposed revisions

 The Department for Education (DfE) is consulting on proposed changes to its statutory guidance on keeping children safe in education.
 These will reflect the changes being made to the Working together to safeguard children statutory guidance.
 The consultation also seeks views on a new non-statutory advice document on responding to sexual violence and sexual harassment between children in schools and colleges.
 Deadline is 22 February 2018.